 The New England Collegiate Baseball League (NECBL), one of the country's premier wooden-bat summer leagues, was founded in 1993 by Joseph Costantino, a Renaissance man known for his baseball and as an Emmy Award-winning television producer and director.
 The summer of 1994 brought the inaugural season with Cincinnati Reds great George Foster as the league's first commissioner.

 Initially the league was centered in Connecticut, but by 1996 it had expanded to three states.
 In 2002 the Sanford Mainers joined the fray followed by Vermont in 2003; this brought the league into all six New England states under then Commissioner Kevin MacIlvane, a strong hand who brought stability and order to the modern era of this summer league.
-There are now 13 teams in the league throughout all six New England states as well as a new addition to the league from Saratoga Springs, New York.
+There are now 12 teams in the league throughout all six New England states.
 With new Commissioner Seth McGrath at the helm, the NECBL looks forward to some of the most competitive seasons in the history of the league along with record attendance and great diversity!

 New England Collegiate Baseball League Teams

 |Danbury Westerners||Holyoke Blue Sox||Keene Swamp Bats||Laconia Muskrats||Mystic Schooners||New Bedford Bay Sox||Newport Gulls||Ocean State Waves||Plymouth Pilgrams||Sanford Mainers||Vermont Mountaineers|

 The NECBL is funded in part by Major League Baseball, and is a nonprofit organization that draws players to New England for the summer from NCAA Division I, II & III schools, including some junior colleges.
 The NECBL currently boasts several alumni in the major leagues, including a large number of minor league players.
 Sanford currently has players in both the major and minor leagues.